mypoolin/pgupi/README.md

 * merchant_message (message that you want to be displayed on the page) - optional
 * payer_name (Name of the user) - optional
 * payer_email (Email of the user) - optional
-* paymentoptions (comma separated payment mode you want eg - upi,paytm,mobikwik) - optional
+* paymentoptions (comma separated payment mode you want eg - upi,paytm,mobikwik,cards) - optional

 **Please note again that these parameters have to be sent in a POST request**